 During 2010 and 2011, the Helsinki Committee has received over 190 letters and complaints from various prisons in Serbia.
-Nearly half of these complaints came from people accommodated in this pavilion.
+Nearly half of these complaints came from people accom- modated in this pavilion.
 As part of the National Preventative Mechanism, the HCHRS was part of the team of the Ombudsman, who has visited this pavilion in December 2011.
-The report on the results and findings of this visit is available at the following internet page: www.zastitnik.org.rs prisoners, the psychologist from the addmissions department has no further contact with the prisoner, unless it is explicitly requested via an educator.
+The report on the results and findings of this visit is available at the following internet page: www.zastitnik.org.rs

-The institution employs two psychologists, on working at the addmissions department, and the other at the department for educational-correctional work.
-Upon assignment of
+The institution employs two psychologists, on working at the addmissions department, and the other at the department for educational correctional work.
+Upon assignment of prisoners, the psychologist from the addmissions department has no further contact with the prisoner unless it is explicitly requested via an educator.